Punchyou/flavors_of_physics_Ds_decay/proposal.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/00/Standard_Model_of_Elementary_Particles.svg/1024px-Standard_Model_of_Elementary_Particles.svg.png" alt="drawing" width="300"/>
 </div>

  The Ds decay project is influenced by a CERN [kaggle competition problem](https://www.kaggle.com/c/flavours-of-physics/overview/description) about the flavors of physics.
 In the initial problem, scientists try to find if it is possible the τ (*tau*) lepton to [decay](https://en.wikipedia.org/wiki/Particle_decay) (transform into multiple other particles) to three μ (muon) leptons.
-The problem I chose however concerns the [Ds meson](https://en.wikipedia.org/wiki/D_meson) or *strange D meson*, a composite particle that consists of one quark or one antiquark, and how often it decays into a *φ* ([phi meson](https://en.wikipedia.org/wiki/Phi_meson)) and a *π* ([pi meson or pion](https://en.wikipedia.org/wiki/Pion)) based on multiple factors.
+The problem I chose, however, concerns the [Ds meson](https://en.wikipedia.org/wiki/D_meson) or *strange D meson*, a composite particle that consists of one quark or one antiquark, and how often it decays into a *φ* ([phi meson](https://en.wikipedia.org/wiki/Phi_meson)) and a *π* ([pi meson or pion](https://en.wikipedia.org/wiki/Pion)) based on multiple factors.
 The decay is described by the following flow:

 $$D_s \to φπ$$